Texas City disaster: Firefighting casualties

 Some of the deaths and damage in Texas City were due to the destruction and subsequent burning of several chemical plants (including Monsanto and Union Carbide), oil storage, and other facilities near the explosions.
-Twenty-seven of the twenty-eight members of Texas City's volunteer fire department and three of four members of the Texas City Heights Volunteer Fire Department who were on the docks near the burning ship were killed.
+Twenty-seven of Texas City's twenty-eight volunteer firemen, and three of the four Texas City Heights volunteer firemen on the docks near the burning ship were killed.
 One firefighter, Fred Dowdy, who had not responded to the initial call, coordinated other firefighters arriving from communities up to 60 miles (100 km) away.
-Alvin Fussell, sole survivor of the Heights Volunteer firefighters, was driving to work in Alvin when he heard of the fire on the radio.
+Alvin Fussell, the sole surviving Heights firefighter, was driving to work in Alvin when he heard of the fire on the radio.
 Eventually 200 firefighters arrived from as far away as Los Angeles.
 Fires resulting from the cataclysmic events were still burning a week after the disaster, and the process of body recovery took nearly a month.
-All four fire engines of Texas City were twisted and burned husks.
+All four Texas City fire engines were twisted and burned husks.

 Cause

-The cause of the initial fire on board Grandcamp was never determined.
+The cause of the initial fire aboard Grandcamp was never determined.
 It may have been started by a cigarette discarded the previous day, meaning the ship's cargo had been smoldering throughout the night when the fire was discovered on the morning of the explosion.
 Historian Hugh Stephens later identified human error as the cause, and cites numerous reasons as to why a minor fire became such a severe incident.

 Stephens identifies as root causes the expansion of the port, the proximity of dangerous port operations to the rest of Texas City, a lack of community awareness of the danger posed by chemical hazards, and a lack of safety preparation.

 Smoking was commonplace at the time.
 While officially prohibited at the port, such prohibitions were not enforced and smoking was widespread.

-Stephens notes that in interviews and written accounts, few residents of Texas City seemed to understand the danger of the port, as exemplified by the large crowd that assembled to watch the Grandcamp burn.
+Stephens notes that in interviews and written accounts, few residents of Texas City seemed to understand the danger of the port, as exemplified by the large crowd that assembled to watch Grandcamp burn.
 Stephens suggests that in an era before disasters like Bhopal (1984), or Superfund legislation (1986), the sense of danger from chemicals was amorphous.
 "Before the accident, Texas City's citizens felt secure because such a disaster had never happened and they could therefore assume it never would."
+(The even more devastating Halifax explosion of 1917, in the port of Halifax, Nova Scotia, involved the explosives TNT and picric acid).
 Stephens also points out that Texas City was a boomtown in a time when the rest of the country was still recovering from the Great Depression, in which most of the city owed its prosperity to the oil and chemical industry, which may have further led to lax attitudes.